 We were among the first to arrive at the Petanque pitches, maybe the others spotted us there and hid, hoping we'd get fed up and leave, giving them all a better chance of being on a winning side.

-It ended up with The Chef and I playing against each other, with one other as our partners.
+It ended up with The Chef and I playing against each other, with one other as partners.
 We didn't have a bad afternoon really, but didn't stay too long as lots of other, more serious players turned up later and were looking for a game.

 Following that it was the cookery demonstration hosted by the two animation girls, who showed that it is possible to cook apple fritters without bringing half the ingredients along with you and needing to pop to the supermarket across the road to get them, whilst at the same time blagging it.
 All good fun and we get to sample the finished food.

 Back for a nice sit down and read in the sunshine, saving our energy for tonight's 'Quiz Night'.
 No doubt we shall be a team of two again, but who knows.
 There have been a lot of people in transit this week so maybe some of the cliques are breaking up and we could get invited to join others.
 They may well regret it by the end of the evening, but this is the last Quiz Night of the season.
 The couple who run them are heading back to the UK next Wednesday.

-There's more than just a touch of 'Hi-De-Hi Campers' about today.
+There's been more than just a touch of 'Hi-De-Hi Campers' about today.

 Our evening meal was to be a pack of Waitrose Sautéed Potato & Bacon, baked beans, and a fried egg, plus the remainder of the baguette from lunch.